wolox-training/swift-training-backend/README.md

 ```
 <br/>

 5) Well done!
-We are ready to deploy.
+You are ready to deploy.
 In order to do so, run the following command:
 ```
 vapor heroku push
 ```